yoavthewk/Assembler/README.md

 # Assembler Project - Final Project

 This project is an Assembler written in the C programming language that supports 15 different commands, macros, labels, and different types of data (e.g. strings).
+The assembler is the program that creates a file of machine code from a given source code file written in Assembly (specifically created for this project).
+After the assembler does so, the program then goes through several other processes which we will not discuss nor implement.

 The commands it supports are as following: mov, cmp, add, sub, lea, clr, not, inc, dec, jmp, bne, jsr, red, prn, rts, stop